CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/MWLayer/Runtime/BB_State_Management.md

 ## Description
 <!-- General Description of the BB -->
+The State management is responsible for the start of the system "car" and the coordinated start and stop of sub systems and partitions depending on different operation modes of the vehicle.
+It is usually a multi-layer approach, where states are managed locally for each SW partition, for each sub system and for the complete vehicle system.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Align vehicle operation modes that are orchestrated via proper state management.
+The benefit is to standardize states for applications that can then be compatible with different vehicle manufacturer.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system
 Reference to defined S-BB(s)
 Reference to e.g. IS026262, AUTOSAR Spec.
 X -->
+TDB

 ## Compose BB(s)
 <!-- Link to required BB(s)